Chamba State

 Chamba State was one of the oldest princely states in present-day Republic of India, having been founded during the late 6th century.
 It was part of the States of the Punjab Hills of the Punjab Province in India from 1859 to 1947.
-Its last ruler signed the instrument of accession to the Indian Union of 15 April 1948.
+Its last ruler signed the instrument of accession to the Indian Union on 15 April 1948.

+Etymology

+The name Chamba may be derived from Champavati, the name of the daughter of Raja Sahila Varman in the 10th century CE.

+Location and area

+The polity bordered Jammu and Kashmir to the north and west, Ladakh, Lahoul, and Bara Banghal to the east, and the directly British-controlled districts of Kangra and Gurdaspur to the south.
+The territory of the former state consisted of 12,073 km² with the capital at the eponymous settlement of Chamba, believed to have been founded by the ruler Raja Sahil Varman.
+Its former territory now falls in the modern day Indian state of Himachal Pradesh.

 History

-According to tradition, the ancient name of Chamba was Champa, and its predecessor state was known as Brahmpur.
-This site later became Bharmour around 550 AD when Raja Maru Verman came from Kalpagram to the Chamba Hills.
-Around 920 CE, the capital was shifted from Bharmour to present day Chamba Town.
-The rulers of Chamba State patronized artists of the Pahari painting style.
-Between 1809 and 1846 Chamba was tributary to Sikh Empire & come under its The Kangra hills province of lahore durbar.
-In 1821, Chamba annexed Bhadrawah State.